Light in correlated disordered media: Theory of multiple light scattering by correlated disordered media

 In summary, the average transition operator of the medium $\bra \Tgcal \ket$ defines the four-point irreducible vertex $\Gammaop$ [Eq.~\eqref{eq:gamma}].
-Neglecting near-field interaction between scattering elements, taking the radiative transfer limit, using the on-shell approximation and assuming fully depolarized light allow us to relate the transverse component of $\Gammaop$ to the scattering mean free path $\ell_\text{s}$ and phase function $p(\u,\u')$ [Eq.~\eqref{eq:l_s}].
-Looking at the radiative flux vector leads to the definition of the transport mean free path $\ell_\text{t}$ [Eq.~\eqref{eq:l_t}], related to the intensity vertex via Eqs.~\eqref{eq:l_s} and \eqref{eq:phase_function_normalization}.
+Neglecting near-field interaction between scattering elements, taking the radiative transfer limit and assuming fully depolarized light allow us to relate the transverse component of $\Gammaop$ to the scattering mean free path $\ell_\text{s}$ and phase function $p(\u,\u')$ [Eq.~\eqref{eq:l_s}].
+In the diffusion approximation, the transport mean free path $\ell_\text{t}$ [Eq.~\eqref{eq:l_t}] drives the energy flux.
+It is related to the intensity vertex via Eqs.~\eqref{eq:l_s} and \eqref{eq:phase_function_normalization}.

-The theoretical framework described here will now be used to get closed-form expressions for the different optical length scales in the cases of random media described by a continuous permittivity [Sec.~\ref{subsec:random}] and assemblies of identical particles [Sec.~\ref{subsec:particulate}].
+The theoretical framework described here will now be used to get closed-form expressions for the different optical length scales in the cases of random media described by a continuous permittivity [Sec.~\ref{subsec:random}] or as an assembly of discrete particles [Sec.~\ref{subsec:particulate}].